Creating a Virtual Studio

 The bandwidth rates (e.g. "2.0 Mbps") represents the minimum speed requirements -- both upload and download -- for all musician's Internet connections when sending and receive stereo (2 channels) using the JackTrip protocol.
 When sending a single (mono) input channel, only half the upload bandwidth is required (i.e. 1.0 Mbps for "CD Quality").

 Jamulus requires 48 Khz or "CD Plus Quality" and we recommend using that unless you have a specific need for a higher sampling rate.
-Note that the minimal bandwidth requirement for musicians connecting to a server using Jamulus will be either 300 Kbps or 500 Kbps, not 2.0 Mbps.
+Note that the minimum bandwidth requirement for musicians connecting to a server using Jamulus will be either 300 Kbps or 500 Kbps, not 2.0 Mbps.

 This setting controls the number of audio samples grouped into frames for each period of time.
 Smaller values can result in lower latency, but require that all musicians have higher quality Internet connections.
 You may want to try raising this value if you are experiencing static or other audio issues.